When it comes to qualifying for lower mortgage rates, there is no more important piece of information than your credit score.

 Do’s and Don’ts of Managing Your Credit Score

-Do use a mix of credit accounts, such as vehicle loans, personal loans, and student loans, and other mortgages.
+- Use a mix of credit accounts, such as vehicle loans, personal loans, and student loans, and other mortgages.

-Do keep a small balance (no more than 30%) on your credit cards and make your payments in full and on time.
+- Keep a small balance (no more than 30%) on your credit cards and make your payments in full and on time.

-Don’t open a new line of credit right before beginning your mortgage application process as it may impact your credit score negatively.
+- Open a new line of credit right before beginning your mortgage application process as it may impact your credit score negatively.